VOLUNTEERPROGRAMS

 Mission Poetry

-Students will be taken on a poetry adventure and be tasked with writing a series of poems to help Secret Agent Admiral Moody feel better after they became overwhelmed by all the work going on around the secret publishing house.
-Their mission will be to write these emotion-centered poems for Admiral Moody - topics like What is Your Happy?
-What Turns Your Frown Upside Down?
-What Do Feelings Sound Like?
+Students will be taken on a poetry adventure and be tasked with writing a series of poems to after they become overwhelmed by all the work going on around the secret publishing house.
+Their mission will be to write emotion-centered poems - topics like What is Your Happy?
+Hard emotions?
 What Makes You Feel Calm When You're Overwhelmed?
 This Field Trip is great for building empathy and self-awareness into the classroom.

 Grades 4-8